LeetUnova/Limet-IDE/README.md

 # Limet-IDE
 A code ide based entirely in the terminal.
 It has bad controls and bad syntax highlighting, but is technically usable.
+To use it, open a terminal and call it's executable with the argument being a file.
+If the file does not exist, it will be created.
+Currently, syntax highlighting is available (but bad) for Java, Python, and JavaScript, and will be chosen based of the file extension (.java, .py, .js).
+The program will print the file and you can input a line number, followed by a space, followed by the line to insert and the line will replace whatever is on that line.
+It is 0 indexed and blank lines aren't displayed.
+There are two commands. `save` will save the file and `quit` will exit the IDE.
+<br><br>
+You know how I said the syntax highlighting was bad?
+It is very bad.
+None of the languages have all or even close to all of the keywords highlighted and words will be highlighted even if they are part of a larger word.
+For example, the `int` in `print` will be highlighted.